orban/blog/articles/2011-03-12-neat-algorithms---harmony-search.md

 Next, we'll define the formal parameters for the algorithm:

- + __Harmony Memory Consideration Rate__ or HMCR: the probability that when generating a new harmony, a note from the harmony memory will be picked
+ + __Harmony Memory Consideration Rate__ or HMCR: the probability that when generating notes for a new harmony, a note from the harmony memory will be picked, instead of just picking a random one out of the possible notes
- + __Pitch Adjustment Rate__ or PAR: the probability of randomly shifting a chosen note up or down
+ + __Pitch Adjustment Rate__ or PAR: the probability of randomly shifting a note up or down once it has been chosen

 ## The skeleton